julianoappelklein/hokus/README.md

 I believe Hokus can become a great project.
 The Hugo community is large and there is a lack os simple tools to use.

 If you want to contribute, please let me know.
+You can [create an issue](https://github.com/julianoappelklein/hokus/issues) or reach me through the website [contact page](https://www.hokus.io/contact/).

 ## Vision